himanshu64/flutter-ml/README.md

 Flutter App with Firebase Email ,Password Auth.<br/>
 Firebase Image Recognition and  Rest API consuption with sqflite for save Data Locally

+This example shows how to recognize images in the viewfinder and overlay it with images.
+Furthermore it shows how to recognize multiple different images and how to react on user clicks on the overlaid elements.
+With these terms in mind let's start by defining what actually should be recognized (target) and create a corresponding target collection that the tracker can use.
+A Flutter plugin to use the capabilities of Firebase ML, which includes all of Firebase's cloud-based ML features, and ML Kit, a standalone library for on-device ML, which can be used with or without Firebase.

+# Using an ML Vision Detector
+1. Create a FirebaseVisionImage
+2. Create an instance of a detector
+3. Call detectInImage() or processImage() with visionImage
+4. Extract data
+5. Release resources with close()

 ### Getting Started